drsnyder/furthermore/README.markdown

 It currently supports posts written in [markdown](http://daringfireball.net/projects/markdown/) and uses [mako](http://www.makotemplates.org/) templates to generate the site.
 Pygments (via markdown) is used to add syntax highlighting to code segments.
+It also comes with a webserver so you can preview your site locally.

 This project got started because of the advice from the [Pragmatic Programmer](http://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X/) to learn one new language a year.
 I started out this year wanting to learn Haskell and realized that I wanted to blog about learning Haskell but wasn't satisfied with my current blogging [platform](http://wordpress.org/).
-Which remided me that I always wanted to write my own site generator.
+Which remided me that I always wanted to write my own blog software.
 I'm supposed to be a hacker!
 Why not write my own?
 So I changed gears and started writing furthermore using Python-- a language I also wanted to learn.
-In my judgement the on-ramp to writing your own blogging tool is easier in Python than Haskell.
 So in the end, I ended up learning more Python than Haskell.
-But now that I have something usable, maybe I can go back the the language I started the year wanting to learn!
+But now that I have something usable, maybe I can go back to the language I started the year wanting to learn!

 # Features